EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 Full point in time recovery scenario:

   : Base backups and archive logs share the same retention policy,
-    allowing DBAs to recover at any point in time from the first available backup.
+    allowing you to recover at any point in time from the first available backup.

 Partial point in time recovery scenario: